Internship Structure & Expectations

 Rethink the System, Work for Change

-While our internships all share some characteristics, there also can be considerable variation in how they work.
+Alliance internships offer an experience that is more about working for change than routine office work.
+While our internships all share some characteristics, there can be considerable variation in how they work.

 Collaboration & the Sustainability Commons – Many internships connect with existing projects where people are already working towards a related goal.
 In addition to regular meetings, many of these initiatives involve the Sustainability Commons, an online platform for collaboration.
 Interns are expected to participate in the appropriate online communities by offering ideas, commenting on ideas that others post, and helping develop good implementation strategies.
 Whether online or in the community, collaborative work depends on each participant contributing as much as possible—and sharing it with others as soon as possible—so the final product builds on everyone’s ideas and efforts.